Victorgonbu/Ruby-docs-web-scraper/README.md

 ![image](assets/search.PNG)

-oh! it seems that there is no exact match for IO, however, ruby-docs-scrapper will drop a list of related results for your search and then ask you again for a specific module/class.
+oh! it seems that there is no exact match for IO, however, ruby-docs-scraper will drop a list of related results for your search and then ask you again for a specific module/class.

 knowing that i'll input Math in the search field to see what happens next

 ![image](assets/math.PNG)

-Ruby-docs-scrapper will display another menu asking you for an input number depending on what you want to see, so you can either see all class methods or all instance methods.
+Ruby-docs-scraper will display another menu asking you for an input number depending on what you want to see, so you can either see all class methods or all instance methods.
 But if there are no methods for module/class searched, then it will drop the following message (fatal class in this case):

 ![image](assets/no_methods.PNG)